Hilla Becher: Bernd Becher

 In 1957, Hilla Wobeser met Bernhard Becher, known as Bernd at the Kunstakademie Düsseldorf, where the two studied.
 They began a collaboration photographing the Siegerland region where Bernd was raised, and two years later, the couple got married in 1961.
 The Bechers traveled in a Volkswagen photographing industrial sites all over Germany, Belgium, Luxembourg, and France, then eventually, Britain and the US.

-In an interview with Süddeutche Zeitung Magazin, Hilla Becher claimed that her husband disliked photography at the beginning of the career.
+In an interview with Süddeutsche Zeitung Magazin, Hilla Becher claimed that her husband disliked photography at the beginning of the career.
 Originally a sketch artist, Bernd believed that photography was more a "means to an end" to further detail in his sketches rather than its own artistic medium.
 In the same interview, Hilla maintained that though the couple worked as a team, Bernd was the driving force because he was more of a perfectionist than she was.

 Bernd died at 75 years old on 22 June 2007 from complications during heart surgery.
 By that time, their work had achieved worldwide acknowledgements, fascinating other photographers such as Stephen Shore.
 Their wide influence was also due to their roles as professors at Kunstakademie Düsseldorf, where some of their students included Candida Höfer, Andreas Gursky, and Thomas Ruff.

 The couple, after Hilla's death in 2015, is survived by their only son, Max Becher, and his two children.